WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 ---
 **Note**

-If you prefer using **Excel** for the data visualization, you will have one extra step.
-Excel cannot connect directly to the stream analytics, therefore SQL database will be necessary.
+If you prefer using **Excel** for data visualization, you will have one extra step.
+Excel cannot connect directly to the stream analytics, therefore a SQL database will be necessary.

 ---